-Brown, a Unconditional Unionist, was the representative for Virginia from 1863 to 1865.
+Brown was the representative for Virginia and was an Unconditional Unionist.
+He served from 1863 to 1865.

 From Dec 1845 to Mar 1865, Brown missed 773 of 2,358 roll call votes, which is 32.8%.
 This is on par with the median of 28.2% among the lifetime records of representatives serving in Mar 1865.
 The chart below reports missed votes over time.